foreach-across/across-development/website/content/modules/_index.md

 [Legacy migration guides](https://docs.across.dev/across-site/production/migration/)

-New migration guides can typically be found in the [Release notes](/release-notes)
+New migration guides can typically be in the [Release notes](/release-notes).

 ![Dependencies!](/img/dependencies.svg)